Atechy/meets-nft/README.md

 ### Tiers

-5 tiers are defined on the system:
+5 tiers are defined on the system with max supply of 4888

-BASIC 6000
-NORMAL 2000
-RARE 1500
-EPIC 400
-EXCLUSIVE 100

 ### Partners Payout